Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Performance Analysis Case Studies

 \section{Performance Analysis \& Case Studies}

 This section presents a comprehensive empirical evaluation of GPU performance across three critical workload categories: LLM inference, scientific computing applications, and mixed-precision neural-network training.
 Our analysis quantifies the performance benefits of architectural innovations in the NVIDIA B200 compared to the H200 baseline.
+The reported speedups are directly informed by our microbenchmark findings: TMEM latency and bandwidth (Section~\ref{sec:memory}) explain improved fused-attention and tensor-resident accumulation; DE output-bandwidth behavior (Section~\ref{sec:memory}) underlies SpMV and compressed-data workloads; and 5th-generation tensor core latency and precision scaling (Section~\ref{sec:result-cores}) drive the LLM and training gains below.